BecomingPhill/ehokolo-fluxon-model/README.md

 # Eholoko Fluxon Model (EFM)

-A comprehensive research repository for the Eholoko Fluxon Model, a unified theory of cosmology and physics that proposes a solitonic foundation for understanding the fundamental nature of reality.
+A comprehensive research repository for the Eholoko Fluxon Model, a theory of cosmology and physics that proposes a eholokon (solitonic) foundation for understanding the fundamental nature of reality.

 **Author**: Tshuutheni Emvula
 **Repository**: https://github.com/BecomingPhill/ehokolo-fluxon-model

 ## Overview

-The Eholoko Fluxon Model (EFM) represents a paradigm shift in theoretical physics, proposing that all physical phenomena emerge from the interactions of fundamental solitonic entities called "ehokolons" across different density states.
-This model unifies quantum mechanics, relativity, and cosmology through a single mathematical framework.
+The Eholoko (Oshiwambo meaning 'appearance') Fluxon Model (EFM) attempts at a paradigm shift in theoretical physics, proposing that all physical phenomena emerge from the interactions of scalar motion as proposed by Dewey B. Larson's Recirporcal System Theory.
+This scalar motion represents excitations of an underlying energy field I have termed the "ehokolo fluxon field" which I propose organizes into quantized energy levels or 'densities'.
+This model may unify quantum mechanics, relativity, and cosmology through a single mathematical framework.

+It is a living body of work that uses LLMs and computational tools to attempt at conducting science and recognizes all the issues implied.
+As such, scrutiny is welcomed.

 ## Repository Structure

-This repository is organized according to the 8 densities of the Eholoko Fluxon Model, where each density represents different ratios of Space (S) to Time (T):
+This repository is organized according to the 8 densities of the Eholoko Fluxon Model, where each density represents a quantized energy level of the underlying phi field:

 ### Known Densities

-- **N1 (S/T)**: Time/Space ratio > 1
+- **N1 (S/T)**: Time/Space
   - Astrophysics, cosmology, large-scale structure
   - Gravitational phenomena, black holes, white holes
   - Solar system formation and evolution

-- **N2 (T/S)**: Space/Time ratio > 1
+- **N2 (T/S)**: Space/Time
   - Quantum mechanics, measurement theory
   - Nuclear forces, particle physics
   - Grand unification theories